The Most Beautiful Fall Foliage within Driving Distance of Chicago

 Lesser known: For a more secluded leaf-viewing experience, hop off the beaten path and make a beeline 80 miles northwest of Indianapolis to Portland Arch Nature Preserve.
 Perched on the bank of the Wabash river, the 430-acre refuge is chock full of hickory, black gum, and sugar maple trees, creating a fiery inferno of vivid scarlet, gold, tangerine, and rusty brown hues that lasts deep into the season.
 The sandstone gorge, trickling creek, and eponymous natural rock bridge yield ample photo-ops, broken up by sundrenched prairies and dramatic cliff sides.
 Finish the day with a quick trip up to nearby Williamsport Falls, the state’s tallest waterfall, and dip your tired toes into the cool, refreshing waters.

 Close to home: Many locals think of Indiana Dunes National Park as strictly a summer destination, but the park’s 15 miles of breezy Lake Michigan shoreline have plenty of appeal for fall spectators as well.
 With significantly fewer crowds and more room to maneuver, venture beyond the beach and get lost in the park’s 50 miles of trails, listening to the sound of the wind rush between the color-soaked trees at serene local spots like Miller Woods.
 The more exercise-challenged car-bound among us can also get a glimpse of the seasonal glory by cruising along Highway 12 or The Dunes and Lake Drive.
 And the best part?
-You’ll be back home in time to catch the new episode of Succession.
+It’s easier—and often quicker—to get to than O’Hare.

 Michigan